Berlioz in Paris

 In 1903 Julien Tiersot called for Berlioz’s remains to be moved to the Panthéon.
-Half a century later Professor Barzun echoed his call: ‘If a real desire exists to celebrate Berlioz’s memory otherwise than by playing his music, there is in Paris a roomy public building on the pediment of which is written Aux grands hommes, la patrie reconnaissante [To great men, the grateful fatherland].
+In 1908 Le Petit Journal organised a competition to put forward candidates for transfer to the Panthéon, and the name of Berlioz was among them.
+Half a century later Professor Barzun echoed these moves: ‘If a real desire exists to celebrate Berlioz’s memory otherwise than by playing his music, there is in Paris a roomy public building on the pediment of which is written Aux grands hommes, la patrie reconnaissante [To great men, the grateful fatherland].
 Exhume Berlioz and place him in the Panthéon with his peers’ (Berlioz and the Romantic Century, vol. 2, 1950, pp. 325-326).

 The idea had been proposed to President de Gaulle in 1968 by André Malraux, the Minister of Culture, following a suggestion by Jean Boyer (a Deputy at the National Assembly, and the founder and president at the time of the Berlioz Festival at La Côte Saint André), and President de Gaulle had accepted the proposal.